gengojs/gengojs-default-header/README.md

 # gengojs-default-header

-The default accept plugin for gengo.js, the best i18n library for Express, Koa, Hapi.*
+The default accept plugin for gengo.js.

 [![Build Status](https://travis-ci.org/iwatakeshi/gengojs-default-header.svg?branch=master)](https://travis-ci.org/iwatakeshi/gengojs-default-header)

-This module is a "plugified" version of [gengojs-accept](https://github.com/iwatakeshi/gengojs-accept) for the upcoming [gengo.js](https://github.com/iwatakeshi/gengojs) **1.0.0**.
+This module is a plugified version of [gengojs-accept](https://github.com/iwatakeshi/gengojs-accept) for [gengo.js](https://github.com/iwatakeshi/gengojs).

 An example usage with options is: